nghoa/beeMapBeeWare/docs/week5.md

     - XXS: tested strings like <button>hei</button> as input and browser didn't interpret them as html elements.
 2. Broken authentication
 3. **Sensitive data exposure**
+    - checked whether all error messages were correct
+    - outsider should not get too much information out of the messages
 4. XML External Entities (XXE)
 5. Broken access control
 6. **Security misconfiguration**
+    - disabled CSRF token in suggestion form because of unnecessary token generation
 7. Cross-Site Scripting (XSS)
 8. Insecure Deserialization
 9. **Using components with known vulnerabilities**